Indian Motor Tariff (IMT) for Two-Wheelers in India

 Premium Calculation

 IRDAI’s Motor Tariff specifies that the additional premium for IMT 16 on a private two-wheeler is ₹50 per passenger per annum (for a CSI of ₹1 lakh).
-You can align this with your policy’s term (1, 2, or 3 years, where multi-year term is allowed under long-term third-party norms).
+You can align this with your policy’s term (1, 2, or 3 years), as multi-year terms are allowed under long-term third-party norms.

 Exclusions & Limits